GulcanC/OPC_6/README.md

 ```
 npm install
 ```
-4. Create a "images" folder in the "backend" folder (whose name must be "images")
-5. Create a project in mongoDB, specify a user with a specific username and password, and create a cluster
+4. Create a project in mongoDB, specify a user with a specific username and password, and create a cluster
-6. Create a file .env likes the file .env.example and write the following informations using your own data in this file
+5. Create a file .env likes the file .env.example and write the following informations using your own data in this file

 ```
 PORT=3000